jpbarela/asop_bot/asop_bot/README.md

-# ASOP Bot
+# asop_bot

-This README contains information specifically about the ASOP Bot service.
+This README contains information specifically about the `asop_bot` package/service.

 ## Dependencies